SarathPravallika/react-posts-comments/README.md

 # react-posts-comments

-A sample react based application for displaying posts &amp; comments
+A sample react based application to find out whether the positon of knight on chessboard is valid or not

 ## Steps to execute